Shocking a Hot Tub – A Complete Guide

 Updated:

-Have you ever been about to take a nice relaxing dip inside your hot tub?
-Then, right before jumping in, you notice you have cloudy water, the water feels slimy or there is an unpleasant odor.
-If that is the case then it’s time to get it cleaned, aka you need to shock!
+Have you ever been about to take a nice, relaxing dip inside your hot tub?
+Then, right before jumping in, you notice cloudy water, slimy water, or an unpleasant odor.
+If that is the case, then it’s time to get it cleaned—aka, you need to shock!

-When you shock a hot tub, you are essentially cleaning the water and plumbing.
-You introduce a high dose of chlorine shock or non-chlorine shock to the water.
-The shock will kill bacteria and remove organic contaminants and other things such as chloramines.
+When you shock a hot tub, you clean the water and plumbing.
+You introduce a high dose of chlorine or non-chlorine shock to the water.
+The shock will kill bacteria and remove organic contaminants, such as chloramines.

 Shocking a hot tub is not a difficult process.
-It is necessary to shock the water in your hot tub using a spa shock treatment if you want to keep it clean.
-The water will not just clear up, but this process has many more benefits that you can read about below.
+However, if you want to keep your hot tub clean, you must shock the water using a spa shock treatment.
+This process will not just clear up the water, but it has many more benefits, which you can read about below.

 shocking a hot tub